senresearch/MatrixLM.jl/docs/src/index.md

 ## Questions

-If you have questions about contributing or using `MatrixLM` package, please communicate author form github.
+If you have questions about contributing or using `MatrixLM` package, please communicate with authors form github.

 ## Citing `MatrixLM`